Chart Color Schemes

 Employment

-Professional & technical services have limited presence, with 4.4% employment compared to the regional average of 8.2%.
-The area appears to offer limited local employment opportunities, as indicated by the Census working population vs resident population count.
-Over the 12 months to September 2025, employment increased by 3.0%, while labour force increased by 3.0%, keeping unemployment relatively stable at 5.5%.
-Greater Perth recorded employment growth of 2.9% and a marginal rise in unemployment.
-State-level data to 25-Nov-25 shows WA employment contracted by 0.27% (losing 5,520 jobs), with the state unemployment rate at 4.6%, compared to the national rate of 4.3%.
-National employment forecasts from May-25 suggest a potential increase in Hilbert's local employment by 6.1% over five years and 12.9% over ten years, based on industry-specific projections applied to Hilbert's current employment mix.
+Over the 12 months to September 2025, Hilbert's employment increased by 3.0% while labour force increased by 3.1%, with unemployment remaining essentially unchanged.
+In comparison, Greater Perth recorded employment growth of 2.9%, labour force growth of 3.0%, and a marginal rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Hilbert's local employment should increase by 6.1% over five years and 12.9% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment